microsoft-search/pnp-modern-search-layouts/Results/Handlebars/VALO Type Slider for News/readme.md

 ### Be aware

 ...of using multiple versions of the html template with different heights and settings on the same page.
-You can do that, but need to rename the template AND the wrapper classes in the code to somethingh different, yo the CSS layer code doesn't interfere with the wrong template.
+You can do that, but need to rename the template AND the wrapper classes in the code to something different, so the CSS layer code doesn't interfere with the wrong template.

 Have fun!